storyblok/gatsby-source-storyblok/README.md

 * `version`: 'draft' or 'published'
 * `timeout`: Optionally provide a timeout for the api request
 * `resolveRelations`: Resolve relationships to other Stories (in the first level of nesting) of a multi-option or single-option field-type.
 Provide the field key(s) as array to resolve specific fields.
 Example: ['related_articles', 'author'].
+* `includeLinks`: If 'true' you can query links by allStoryblokLinkEntry.
+The links query lets you create a dynamic navigation tree as it includes also content folders.

 ## How to query?